 The atmosphere aboard ship on June 6 was solemn – veterans remembering the horrific events of that day and more than a little peeved that their presence at the ceremonies was cancelled.
 There were other glitches and logistical problems, and the re-surfacing of terse feelings between the French and Americans.

 London/Paris, June 8-11 – After the D-Day ceremonies, the Royal Viking Sun headed to London for a few days, and then to Rouen, France, where we disembarked.

 Bill and I stayed on in Europe for the next fourteen weeks visiting Paris, Warsaw, Moscow, St. Petersburg, Prague, Budapest, Vienna, Salzburg, Wengen (in the Swiss Alps), Florence, and Venice.

-In Paris, we attended the American Ball at the Hotel Intercontinental and danced to Big Band music played by the Glenn Miller Band.
+In Paris, we attended the American Ball at the Hotel Intercontinental and danced to Big Band music by the Glenn Miller Band.
 We had drinks at Harry’s Bar.
 Bill was a charter member of Harry’s International Barfly Association since his first visit to Harry’s in Paris in 1954.
 He was on a round-the-world business trip as a steel importer in the world trade business.
 By the end of our fourteen weeks in Europe, Bill and I had imbibed expensive martinis at Harry’s in Paris, Florence, and Venice.